DMKEBUSINESSGMBH/typo3-composer-webroot/README.md

-To apend an extension from a own repository, you has to add the repository to the composer.json first.
+To apend an extension from a own repository, you have to add the repository to the composer.json first.
-To add the powerful MKSEACRH extension yopu has to perform the folowing command:
+To add the powerful MKSEACRH extension you have to perform the folowing command:

 	$ composer config repositories.mksearch vcs https://github.com/DMKEBUSINESSGMBH/typo3-mksearch.git